Anxiety is very difficult to treat and there are few medicinal options. Where does CBD stand?

 Results Show CBD Significantly Reduced Anxiety

 This study found that participants with social anxiety disorder had significantly higher anxiety levels.
 They also had greater cognitive impairment, discomfort, and alertness, compared to the control individuals.
-All of this confirms the expected.
-However, the scientists also found that administration of a single dose of CBD, prior to exposure to an anxiety-inducing stimulus, significantly reduced anxiety, cognitive impairment, and discomfort.
+All of this confirms expectations.
+However, the scientists also found that administering a single dose of CBD, prior to exposure to an anxiety-inducing stimulus, significantly reduced feelings of anxiety.
+This dose also helped cognitive impairment and discomfort.
 The anti-anxiety effects of the CBD were so significant that those afflicted (but ‘medicated’) behaved close to the control group.